rayramsay/birbybot/slides/script.md

 Thank you for listening.
 I hope that you feel inspired to mash together some APIs to create something that makes you smile.

-One of my favorite parts of being on Twitter is seeing what other people are making. sailorhg led a technical zine&ndash;making workshop at Write/Speak/Code, and I absolutely loved seeing everyone post their efforts to Twitter.

-So, if you do build a Twitter bot, please at me and let me know!
+If you do build a Twitter bot, please at me and let me know!

 ## Slide 39
+### Inspirations

+Shoutout to a few of my favorite bots!

+## Slide 40
 ### Rachel Ramsay

 I am Rachel Ramsay, and I care about birds the normal amount.

 You can find me on Twitter at rachelbuilds, and you can find today's slides and code on my GitHub.

-## Slide 40
+## Slide 41
 ### Photo Credits

 Thanks to the photographers who took these turtle, bird, and bat photos!